amelentium/TODO-List/README.md

 ## English
 ### About project
 The project is a test assignment for a full-stack developer position at InterCode.
+It is necessary to implement the specified functionality using pure HTML/CSS and JavaScript.

 Must have functionality:
 1. Creating a to-do item;